LanguageOfStress/language-of-stress-theory/README.md

 1. **Consciousness is integrated value assessment** in a unified topography, not mere information processing
 2. **Archetypes** (defended expectations) anchor our understanding; deviations create tension
-3. **Phenomenal experience** = valenced tension dynamics (stress feels bad because it threatens the Self)
+3. **Phenomenal experience** = valenced tension dynamics substantiating truth through stress and relief
 4. **The Archetype of Self** organizes the entire topography—fragment it, fragment consciousness
-5. **Emotions are geometric patterns** of tension/relief, not separate modules
+5. **Emotions are geometric patterns** of topographical distortion—specific configurations of stress, eustress, and relief
-6. **Mental pathology** involves rigidity dysfunction (locked archetypes), not just chemical imbalance
+6. **Mental pathology** involves rigidity dysfunction (locked/unlocked archetypes), not just chemical imbalance

 ---